CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

     });
 {% endhighlight %}

+Alternatively, you can create a Torque visualization in the CartoDB Editor, copy the viz.json file, and place it in createVis:

+{% highlight javascript %}
+var vizjsonUrl = 'link to viz.json file';

+cartodb.createVis(dom_id, vizjsonURL);
+{% endhighlight %}

+In this lesson, though, we'll stick with createLayer as it exposes more to customize using JavaScript.
 All we have to do now is to create a map as we've done in the previous three lessons:

 {% highlight javascript %}
-window.onload = function () {
+window.onload = function() {

     // Instantiate new map object, place it in 'map' element var map = new L.Map('map', {